San Francisco Unicorns: History

 Cricket has been growing steadily in San Jose, thanks to cricket clubs like the Northern California Cricket Alliance.
 Looking at these growing numbers, the county supervisors have been planning to build a stadium in the Santa Clara Fairgrounds.
 The Unicorns' minor league affiliate are the Bay Blazers, which competes in MLC's developmental league Minor League Cricket.

 In March 2023, the team ownership, name, and logo was unveiled prior to the inaugural MLC domestic draft.
 The team is owned by Anand Rajaraman and Venky Harinarayan, and the team partnered with the Australia's Cricket Victoria for the first season.
 Justin Gaele, MLC tournament director emphasizing about the Unicorns, told that the Bay Area could serve as the launchpad for cricket in the United States.

 2023 season

 The Unicorns signed the first overseas player signed in the inaugural MLC — Australian international Aaron Finch.
 He was subsequently announced as the captain.
 Corey Anderson, Liam Plunkett, Tajinder Singh and Smit Patel were prominent names picked in the domestic round of the draft; Marcus Stoinis was also announced as another overseas signing by the Unicorns.
 In May 2023, the team announced direct signing of South African pacer, Lungi Ngidi.

 On June 20, 2023, Unicorns announced former Australian all-rounder Shane Watson as their head coach for the 2023 season.

 The team finished fifth in the tournament, winning just two of their five league matches.
-They were tied on points with the MI New York, but could not advance to the play-offs due to their negative net run arte.
+They were tied on points with the MI New York, but could not advance to the play-offs due to their negative net run rate.